kusoboy520/api_pipeline/README.md

 ### 3. Redis DB: in-memory database(low latency)

-Only save data for one day.
+Only storage data for one day.

 ### 4 Prefect: DAG Workflow